About the Integrity Helpline

 Will the company really do anything about a report I make on the Integrity Helpline?

 Yes. eBay takes all reports and allegations seriously and devotes the appropriate time and resources to investigate them.
-If the information you provide is proven and a violation of the law, the Code of Business Conduct and Ethics, or other eBay policy has occurred, appropriate corrective action will be taken.
+If eBay determines a violation of the law, the Code of Business Conduct and Ethics, or other eBay policy has occurred, appropriate corrective action will be taken.

 Will I ever hear anything about the outcome of a report that I make on the Integrity Helpline?

 eBay treats each report in a professional and confidential manner consistent with our commitment to investigate the information and our obligation to comply with applicable laws and regulations.
-After an investigation, the company will update the status of a report when a case has been closed.
+After an investigation, the company will notify the reporter when a case has been closed.
 However, due to confidentiality concerns, we do not report the details of our investigations or any resulting disciplinary action.

 Reporting Security & Confidentiality

-EthicsPoint does not generate or maintain any internal connection logs with IP addresses, so no information linking your PC to EthicsPoint is available.
+No. EthicsPoint does not generate or maintain any internal connection logs with IP addresses, so no information linking your device to EthicsPoint is available.
 In fact, EthicsPoint is contractually committed not to pursue a reporter’s identity.

 Yes.
 You will be asked to provide the same information that you would provide in an Internet-based report and an interviewer will type your responses into the EthicsPoint Web site.
 These reports have the same security and confidentiality measures applied to them during delivery.